shrutikapoor08/devjoke/README.md

 * * *
-Question: Why NodeJs developer need Helmet?
+Question: Why NodeJs developers need a helmet?

-Answer: To Secure Headers.
+Answer: To secure Headers.

 * * *
 Question: What do programmers inherit?

-Technical Debt
+Answer: Technical Debt

 * * *